oddbird/oddleventy/content/blog/2023/unintuitive-objects.md

 In my experience,
-one of the most common reasons a website vistor will experience a site as unintuitive is due to shapeshifter objects.
+one of the most common reasons a website visitor will experience a site as *unintuitive* is due to shapeshifter objects.
-Not only is avoiding shapeshift objects as huge win for the user, it can also save UX designers a lot of time creating mockups.
+Not only is avoiding shapeshift objects a huge win for the user, but it can also save UX designers a lot of time creating mockups.

-Let's look again at the DEMO object again on the zoo website.
+Let's look again at the DEMO object on the zoo website.
-This object actually appears
+This object appears
 in at least two different list views on the website.
-These lists both display DEMOS, but for reasons that are unclear to me the DEMO object looks different in each list.
+These lists both display DEMOS, but the DEMO object looks different in each list.
-One list
-shows each DEMO title once
-with all the times the DEMO happens right under the title.
+One list shows each DEMO title once with all the times the DEMO happens right under the title.
 The other list
 shows each DEMO title multiple times with only one of the times the DEMO happens.
-In the first list the times are in bold.
-In the other list the times are italicized.
+In the first list the times are in bold, while in the other list the times are italicized.
-In the first list the am and pm do not have punctuation and in the other they do.
+In the first list the `am` and `pm` do not have punctuation, while in the other they do.
-The first list does not include the DEMO location.
+The first list does not include the DEMO location -- the other does.
-The other does.

 {{ embed.img(
   src='blog/2023/masked-demo.jpg',